 Chimichurri Uses

-If you’re lucky enough to have some leftover (or hold some back…), it keeps well in the fridge and works wonders in salad dressings and with pasta, or dolloped on top of a plate of stew or with a toastie.
+If you’re lucky enough to have some leftover (or hold some back…), it keeps well in the fridge and works wonders in salad dressings (dilute with a little more olive oil to make it into a dressing) and with pasta, or dolloped on top of a plate of stew or with a toastie.

 Serving Suggestions

-There are two ways you can serve these: either as a bowl of cauliflower already mixed with the sauce and give everyone a little fork or cocktail stick to eat with, or you could just serve the roasted cauliflower pieces on a platter with the bowl of sauce for people to add as much sauce as they like.
+There are two ways you can serve these: either as a bowl of cauliflower already mixed with the sauce and give everyone a little fork or cocktail stick to eat with, or you could just serve the roasted cauliflower pieces on a platter with the bowl of sauce for people to dip the cauliflower into.
 I have found both work well and, either way, it gets demolished in seconds!
-I have also been known to eat my way through a whole bowl of it on my own whilst watching a movie!

 If serving as canapés with drinks, you could also add these canapés to your spread!